ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 ## Name uniqueness support for IONOS Cloud resources

-To enable name uniqueness support for IONOS Cloud Resources, the Crossplane Provider IONOS Cloud has support for the ``--unique-names`` flag.
+To enable name uniqueness support for IONOS Cloud Resources, the Crossplane Provider IONOS Cloud you can use the ``--unique-names`` flag.
 If the `--unique-names` option is set, the Crossplane Provider for IONOS Cloud will check if a resource with the same name already exists.
 If multiple resources with the specified name are found, an error is thrown.
 If a single resource with the specified name is found, Crossplane Provider will perform an extra step and check if the immutable parameters are as expected.
 If the resource has the specified name but different immutable parameters, an error is thrown.
 If no resource with the specified name is found, a new resource will be created.

 {% hint style="info" %}
 **Note:** Resources will have unique names at their level.
 Example: k8s clusters will have unique name per account and k8s Node